 I’ve previously written about the vegan family I stayed with during my Uni days.
 This was over twenty years ago (that makes me feel old!) and they were 100% dedicated, which was not easy back then.

 By Western standards these people were not wealthy, but they made the effort … and they did it on a budget.

 Granted we were living in one of the most progressive cities in the UK and Bristol has always been a bit alternative.
 It was a place vegans naturally gravitated to because you had more resources.

 Refocusing Global Supply Chains

 It’s a universal concept which has been with us since the dawn of even basic human societies.
 Wherever there are congregations of people trying to eke out an existence, there is demand for resources.
 Food, water, clothing, raw materials etc.

 Over the last century, demand for meat and dairy has exploded and the complex supply chains which satisfy this demand have evolved into an intricately balanced web of producers, logistics and retailers.
 All this optimisation brings the cost of the product down.

 It’s natural for people to compare the prices of different foods at face value.
-Comparing meat replacement products with real meat usually results in the vegan option coming out as way more expensive.
+Comparing meat replacement products with real meat often results in the vegan option coming out as a little more expensive.

 Because, very simply, the demand is not as great.